JuliaGeometry/Meshes.jl/docs/src/index.md

 plot(mesh, linecolor=:black, fillcolor=:gray90)
 ```

-### Metadata
+### Mesh data

-To attach metadata to the geometries of a mesh, we can use the
+To attach data to the geometries of a mesh, we can use the
-`metadata` function.
-For example, we can attach metadata to the
+[`meshdata`](@ref) function, which combines a mesh object
+with a collection of Tables.jl tables.
+For example, it is
+common to attach a table `vtable` to the vertices and a
-vertices and elements of the mesh as Tables.jl tables:
+table `etable` to the elements of the mesh:

 ```@example overview
-d = metadata(mesh,
+d = meshdata(mesh,
   vtable = (temperature=rand(6), pressure=rand(6)),
   etable = (quality=["A","B"], state=[true,false])
 )
 ```

-Other methods are available for attaching metadata to any rank of
-the mesh, e.g. rank 1 (segments), rank 3 (tetrahedrons, hexahedrons).
+More generally, we can attach a table to any rank:

+- 0 (vertices)
+- 1 (segments)
+- 2 (triangles, quadrangles, ...)
+- 3 (tetrahedrons, hexahedrons, ...)

-We can retrieve any table for any rank from the metadata object
+To retrieve the data table for a given rank we use
-using the `values` function:
+the `values` function:

 ```@example overview
 values(d, 0)